 Cross Reference: 401.5 Employee Records

 In compliance with state law and to provide protection to victims of child abuse, incidents of alleged child abuse should be reported to the proper authorities.
-All employees should report alleged incidents of child abuse they become aware of within the scope of their professional duties to their immediate supervisor.
-Licensed employees are further required as mandatory reporters to report alleged incidents of child abuse to the Iowa Department of Human Services.
-The legal definition of child abuse is in the accompanying regulation.
+All licensed school employees, teachers, coaches and paraeducators and all school employees 18 years of age or older are mandatory reporters as provided by law and are to report alleged incidents of child abuse they become aware of within the scope of their professional duties.

-When a mandatory reporter suspects a student is the victim of child abuse, the mandatory reporter shall notify the Iowa Department of Human Services.
-If the mandatory reporter believes the child is in immediate danger, the local law enforcement agency shall also be notified.
-Within forty-eight hours of the oral report, the mandatory reporter shall file a written report with the Iowa Department of Human Services.
+When a mandatory reporter suspects a student is the victim of child abuse, the mandatory reporter shall make an oral report of the suspected child abuse to the Iowa Department of Human Services within 24 hours of becoming aware of the abusive incident and shall make a written report to the Iowa Department of Human Services within 48 hours following the oral report.
+If the mandatory reporter believes the child is in immediate danger, the local law enforcement agency will also be notified.

 In addition to the training licensed employees receive through the Mandatory Reporter Training the superintendent shall be responsible for developing a specific training program for all staff members that centers on the detection of sexual abuse in victims who are minors.
 This training shall be provided to all new employees and shall be conducted as part of the district inservice program every three years.